Azure Spot Virtual Machines

 Frequently asked questions about Spot pricing

-The preview of Azure low-priority VMs on scale sets has been discontinued and was retired as of February 3, 2020.
-Spot VMs—now in preview—have replaced Azure low-priority VMs and will include new capabilities, such as variable pricing.
+The preview of Azure low-priority VMs on scale sets has been discontinued and has been retired as of February 3, 2020.
+Spot VMs have replaced Azure low-priority VMs and will include new capabilities, such as variable pricing.
 Spot pricing is also available on both single VMs and VMSS.

-Spot VMs are now in Preview on VMs and VMSS to customers buying from the web or through a Microsoft representative.
-As we learn from our customers in Preview, we will continue to expand the availability through other programs.
+Spot VMs are now available on VMs and VMSS to customers buying from the web or through a Microsoft representative.

 Workloads are evicted when Azure no longer has available compute capacity and must reallocate its resources.